Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Abstract

 \section{Abstract}

-Unsupervised visible-infrared person re-identification (USL-VI-ReID) aims to retrieve pedestrian images of the same identity from different modalities without annotations.
-While prior work focuses on establishing cross-modality pseudo-label associations to bridge the modality-gap, they ignore maintaining the instance-level homogeneous and heterogeneous consistency in pseudo-label space, resulting in coarse associations.
+Unsupervised visible-infrared person re-identification (USL-VI-ReID) endeavors to retrieve pedestrian images of the same identity from different modalities without annotations.
+While prior work focuses on establishing cross-modality pseudo-label associations to bridge the modality-gap, they ignore maintaining the instance-level homogeneous and heterogeneous consistency between the feature space and the pseudo-label space, resulting in coarse associations.
 In response, we introduce a Modality-Unified Label Transfer (MULT) module that simultaneously accounts for both homogeneous and heterogeneous fine-grained instance-level structures, yielding high-quality cross-modality label associations.
-It models both homogeneous and heterogeneous affinities, leveraging them to define the inconsistency for the pseudo-labels and then minimize it, leading to pseudo-labels that maintain alignment across modalities and consistency within intra-modality structures.
-Additionally, a straightforward plug-and-play Online Cross-memory Label Refinement (OCLR) module is proposed to further mitigate the impact of noisy pseudo-labels while simultaneously aligning different modalities, coupled with a Modality-Invariant Representation Learning (MIRL) framework.
-Experiments demonstrate that our proposed method outperforms existing USL-VI-ReID methods, highlighting the superiority of our MULT in comparison to other cross-modality association methods.
-The code will be available.
+It models both homogeneous and heterogeneous affinities, leveraging them to quantify the inconsistency between the pseudo-label space and the feature space, subsequently minimizing it.
+The proposed MULT ensures that the generated pseudo-labels maintain alignment across modalities while upholding structural consistency within intra-modality.
+Additionally, a straightforward plug-and-play Online Cross-memory Label Refinement (OCLR) module is proposed to further mitigate the side effects of noisy pseudo-labels while simultaneously aligning different modalities, coupled with an Alternative Modality-Invariant Representation Learning (AMIRL) framework.
+Experiments demonstrate that our proposed method outperforms existing state-of-the-art USL-VI-ReID methods, highlighting the superiority of our MULT in comparison to other cross-modality association methods.
+Code is available at \href{https://github.com/FranklinLingfeng/code_for_MULT}{https://github.com/FranklinLingfeng/code\_for\_MULT}.